-- They are also kind of pricey.
-If you won’t be hiking regularly in areas that require them, you might be better off trying to find a rental or borrowing from a friend.
+- They are an expensive piece of gear.
+If you won’t be hiking regularly in areas that require them, you might be better off trying to find a rental or borrowing one from a friend.

-- They are pain to pack, both to pack your food and all smellables inside the canister can be tricky, and it can also be hard to fit the canister itself in your pack.
-This is actually the biggest ‘user error’ with bear canisters – is when hikers get to their campsite and realize not everything fits into the canister.
+- They are pain to pack.
+To pack your food and all smellables inside the canister can be tricky, and it can also be hard to fit the canister itself in your pack.
+This is actually the biggest ‘user error’ with bear canisters – when hikers get to their campsite and realize not everything fits into the canister.
 Be sure to check this before you leave.

-- These are only ‘bear resistant’ and bears have been to known to MacGyver the lids off, or chew or crush them to point of cracking open, or even dropping them on rocks to crack them open, or just simply rolling them off never to be seen again.
+- These are only ‘bear resistant’ and bears have been to known to MacGyver the lids off, chew or crush them to the point of cracking open, or just simply rolling them off never to be seen again.

 Leave any questions about using the Ursack in the comments below!

-For more tips on backpacking gear, check out:
+For more tips on hiking and backpacking gear, check out: